RenneLab/hybkit/README.rst

                                       experiment
         Grouped Target Analysis       Analyze and plot targets of a set of miRNAs from pooled experimental replicates
-        Fold Analysis                 Analyze and plot predicted miRNA folding patterns in miRNA-containing hybrids
+        Pattern Analysis              Analyze and plot predicted miRNA folding patterns in miRNA-containing hybrids
         ============================= ===========================================================